 Gently beat together egg and egg yolk with a fork or whisk.
 Stir in vanilla.
 Set aside.

-Cream remaining 6 Tbsp butter together with sugars in a stand mixer fitted with paddle attachment at medium speed.
+Cream remaining 6 Tbsp butter together with brown and granulated sugar in a stand mixer fitted with paddle attachment at medium speed.
 The resulting mixture will resemble wet sand.
 Beat in cooled browned butter until mixture is light and fluffy.

 Add egg and vanilla mixture and beat on medium high speed until light and creamy.